Wednesday, April 17, 2019

 The recipe comes from a cookbook that I bought several years ago.
 My beautiful Angel and I visited the Little Inn of Washington for a brief vacation.
 We had dinner there, which was perhaps one of the best meals that I have ever had.
 The kitchen, and, indeed, the entire inn, is run by chef Patrick O'Connell.
 We had the opportunity to meet the chef and, before the trip was over, I had purchased a book of his recipes.
 The book is Refined American Cuisine.

 That book sat on my cookbook shelf for a very long time.
 I have to admit that many of the recipes seemed daunting.
-A kind of culinary intimidation, looking at something that I thought was unattainable given I lacked the skills and experience of a chef, let alone a chef of Patrick O'Connell's statute.
+A kind of culinary intimidation, looking at something that I thought was unattainable given I lacked the skills and experience of a chef, let alone a chef of Patrick O'Connell's stature.

 I have come to learn that there are emotions more powerful than fear.
 One such emotion is love.
 My love for my Angel propelled me to open that cookbook and search for a recipe to make for her.
 I decided to make Pan Seared Fish with Gazpacho Sauce and Black Olive Tapanade.
 This dish combines the simplicity of a pan seared fish with the brightness from a gazpacho.
 The crust created by the salt and pepper in the pan provides a flavorful start and an interesting contrast to the silky, smooth gazpacho.
 The fresh vegetables provide a second contrast to the gazpacho.
 All of which is topped off by the earthy black olive tapenade.